balena-io/balena-cli-masterclass/README.md

 images.

 We'll make a few changes to the example project to show this in operation.
-First create a `.balena` directory in the root of the `balena-cli-masterclass` directory, and then create an empty `balena.yml` file and create another directory called `secrets` in the `.balena` directory.
+First, create a `.balena` directory in the root of the `balena-cli-masterclass` directory, and then create an empty `balena.yml` file and create another directory called `secrets` in the `.balena` directory.
 You should now have a file tree that looks like this: